draialexis/cat_cafe/README.md

 ### Concept

 This application attempts to modelize a cat café, with cafés (called "bars" here), cats, and customers.
-The cats can go "meow".

 ### API REST